Queen's University is situated on traditional Anishinaabe and Haudenosaunee Territory.

 - Assume the best of others and expect the best of them.

-- Acknowledge the impact of oppression on the lives of other people and make sure your writing is respectful and inclusive.
+- Acknowledge the impact of oppression on other people's lives and make sure your writing is respectful and inclusive.

 - Recognize and value the experiences, abilities, and knowledge each person brings.